no exam life insurance

 You can pay for your policy annually, monthly, quarterly or semi-annually.
 You can pay for you policy by EFT or check.
 Some companies even have a credit card option.

-We already went over a few of the basic differences of no medical exam life insurance and medical exam.
+We already went over a few of the basic differences of policies that require a medical exam and life ins without medical exam.

-Let’s get into more details, advantages and disadvantages.
+Let’s get into their advantages and disadvantages.
 A medical exam may actually improve your chance of receiving the lowest cost life insurance available.
 This is especially true if you have a preexisting health condition.
 Why is that?

 There are certain life insurance companies that typically offer lower rates for certain health conditions with a medical exam.
 The more details about the health condition and information that is gathered – the greater the possibility of securing the best life insurance rates from the carrier that is best for you.